CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 ## Flexible input

-With SMTPeter you can send your MIME messages or let SMTPeter create MIME messages out the information you provide.
+With SMTPeter you can send your MIME messages or let SMTPeter create MIME messages out of the information you provide.

 ## Detailed Statistics